sintrode/yps/README.md

 Update the etc\playlists.txt file with the URLs of the playlists you wish to download, then run `yps.bat`

 # Updating
-New versions of youtube-dl and ffmpeg can be downloaded by running `yps -U`
+New versions of yt-dlp and ffmpeg can be downloaded by running `yps -U`